openspending-archive/spendingdata.org/faq.md

 * Container format for dataset packaging
 * Instructions on the use of CSV (RFC 4180)
-* A [simplified version of DSPL](https://github.com/nickstenning/dspljson) to be used for the expression of metadata, as well as a specification of any additional metadata fields that may be required (in particular: geographic, temporal and domain coverage)
 * Best practices regarding publication form, interval and licensing.

 <h3>What initial concepts/modules should there be?</h3>